Tomato Paste

 Health Benefits

-• Provides Vitamin A, essential for vision and healthy cell growth.
+- Contains Vitamin A, essential for vision and cell growth.

 Storage Tips

-Unopened tomato paste tubes or cans can be stored in a cool, dark pantry for up to a year.
-Once opened, transfer any unused portion to an airtight container.
-Store the container in the refrigerator, where it should remain fresh for up to a week.
-For longer storage, freeze tomato paste in tablespoon-sized portions using an ice cube tray.
-Once frozen, transfer the cubes to a freezer bag for easy use in future recipes.
+Unopened tomato paste can be stored in a cool, dark pantry for up to 18 months.
+Once opened, transfer leftover paste to an airtight container and refrigerate promptly.
+Use within 5-7 days for optimal flavor.
+For longer storage, freeze tomato paste in tablespoon-sized portions in an ice cube tray.
+Once frozen, transfer the cubes to a freezer bag and store for up to 2-3 months.

 Marnirni-apinthi Building, Lot Fourteen,